Nolan Arenado Player Props: Cardinals vs. Cubs

 Nolan Arenado At The Plate

-- Arenado has 102 hits, which leads St. Louis hitters this season, while batting .288 with 41 extra-base hits.
+- Arenado has 103 hits, which ranks first among St. Louis hitters this season, while batting .287 with 42 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 18th, his on-base percentage ranks 58th, and he is ninth in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks 19th, his on-base percentage ranks 60th, and he is ninth in the league in slugging.

+- Arenado will look to extend his four-game hitting streak.
+He's batting .350 with one homer in his last outings.

-- Arenado has picked up an RBI in 42.4% of his games this season, with more than one RBI in 20.7% of his games.
-He has also produced three or more runs in 10 contests.
+- Arenado has an RBI in 40 of 93 games this year, with multiple RBI in 20 of them.
+He has also driven in three or more of his team's runs in 10 contests.

-- He has scored in 38 games this year (41.3%), including multiple runs in seven games.
+- He has scored a run in 38 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.